-[Editor’s Note: You can find Mike’s talk on exactly this issue at the recent W3Conf, available here]
+[Editor’s Note: You can watch Mike’s presentation on this issue at W3Conf]

 I’d say the motivation was to stop reinventing the wheel.
 The goal of D3 is to embrace and build on standard, universal representations of graphics, rather than reinvent them each time.
 During my work with Protovis, I got asked for gradients, pattern fills, dashed strokes, any number of other features.
 And with Protovis, we reached about 80% of the expressiveness you need.
 The remaining 20% constituted a long tail of graphical features that would be tedious to support.